Visual Assist provides two efficient methods to find and open files in your solution:

 If platform is "Project defined" on the C++ Directories page of the options dialog for Visual Assist, files found using Project Properties | Configuration Properties | VC++ Directories | Include Directories and Source Directories—for all projects in a solution

-If platform is "Custom" in the options dialog, files in directories specified for "Stable include files" and "Source files"
+If platform is "Custom" in the options dialog, files in directories specified for "System include files" and "Source files"

 Files #included by a solution, not already designated as a solution file, private system file, or shared system file